Distracted Driving is a Leading Cause of Traffic Fatalities

 If left completely ignored, distracted driving is a serious health issue that has little consequence for those who commit the crime.
 In some parts of Texas, there are no consequences for this risky behavior.

 After causing a crash that killed 13, a Uvalde man admitted to a witness that he was texting and driving.
-But immediately following the crash the man faced no legal charges because what some call “intexticated” driving is still legal in the area.
+But immediately following the crash the man faced no legal charges because what some call “intexticated” driving was, at that time, still legal in the area.

-Right now, Texas is one of only four states that does not have a distracted driving ban.
-Some experts say that may change this legislative session.
-In previous legislative sessions, House Speaker Tom Craddick, R-Midland, has attempted to pass legislation that would prevent distracted driving.
+Until the law was put into effect, Texas remained a holdout among only four states that did not have a distracted driving ban.
+In previous legislative sessions, House Speaker Tom Craddick, R-Midland, attempted to pass legislation that would prevent distracted driving.

 Distracted drivers and developers of smartphone technology should be held accountable in for the negligence that harms our Texas communities.